aurogail/Movie_Reco/README.md

 ## Steps to follow

 Convention : All python scripts must be run from the root specifying the relative file path.
-[Update Charles]: To make it work, I had to execute the line commands from src directory

 ### 1- Create a virtual environment using Virtualenv.